Iran says boosting oil exports depends on future demand

-DUBAI (Reuters) - A rise in Iran’s crude oil exports once sanctions against it are lifted depends on future global oil demand and should not further weaken oil prices, senior officials were quoted as saying.
+DUBAI, Jan 3 (Reuters) - A rise in Iran’s crude oil exports once sanctions against it are lifted depends on future global oil demand and that should not further weaken oil prices, a senior Iranian oil official was quoted as saying.

-Oil Minister Bijan Zanganeh said Iran did not plan to exacerbate an already bearish oil market.

-“We are not seeking to distort the market but will regain our market share,” said Zanganeh, quoted by oil ministry news agency Shana.

 Iran has repeatedly said it plans to raise oil output by 500,000 barrels per day post sanctions, and another 500,000 bpd shortly after that, to reclaim its position as the Organization of the Petroleum Exporting Countries’ second-largest producer.